José Mesa: Controversies

 Mesa was involved in a longstanding feud with former teammate Omar Vizquel following the publication of Vizquel's autobiography, Omar!
 My Life On and Off the Field.
-In the book, Vizquel criticized Mesa's performance in Game 7 of the 1997 World Series, in which Mesa came in with the Indians leading 2-1 and 3 outs away from their first championship in 49 years, only to blow the save and allow Florida to tie the game: "The eyes of the world were focused on every move we made.
+In the book, Vizquel criticized Mesa's performance in Game 7 of the 1997 World Series, in which Mesa came in with the Indians leading 2–1 and three outs away from their first championship in 49 years, only to blow the save and allow Florida to tie the game: "The eyes of the world were focused on every move we made.
 Unfortunately, Jose's own eyes were vacant.
 Completely empty.
 Nobody home.
 You could almost see right through him.
 Not long after I looked into his vacant eyes, he blew the save and the Marlins tied the game."
 Mesa reacted furiously, pledging to hit Vizquel upon every subsequent opportunity: "Even my little boy told me to get him.
 If I face him 10 more times, I'll hit him 10 times.
 I want to kill him."

 By the end of the 2007 season, Mesa had hit Vizquel on three separate occasions.
 Vizquel expressed regret in 2014 about what happened due to his comments about Mesa (which he also stated were misinterpreted) but Mesa and Vizquel have never reconciled, to the point where Mesa said he hadn't spoken to Vizquel in over a decade and had no plans to ever talk to him again.

-Mesa was later charged with one count of rape for allegedly penetrating one woman with his finger and two counts of gross sexual imposition for allegedly groping two women in a Lakewood, Ohio motel room on December 22, 1996.
+Mesa was charged with one count of rape for allegedly penetrating one woman with his finger and two counts of gross sexual imposition for allegedly groping two women in a Lakewood, Ohio motel room on December 22, 1996.
 Mesa was acquitted of all charges on April 9, 1997.

 Personal life

-Mesa's son, José Mesa Jr., is also a pitcher who played in the minor leagues in the New York Yankees' and Baltimore Orioles' organizations and, as of 2021, plays in the Miami Marlins organization.
+Mesa's son, José Mesa Jr., is also a professional baseball pitcher.